Skip to Content

 Villa Parke Community Center

-Celebrate Día de los Muertos in Pasadena at the Villa Parke Community Center on Friday, October 28th from 5:00 pm to 9:00 pm.
-Enjoy “dance performances, arts and crafts, food available for purchase, and ‘ofrendas,’ altars honoring the lives of the deceased.”
+Celebrate Día de los Muertos in Pasadena on Friday, October 24th, from 5:00 pm to 9:00 pm.
+Pasadena’s Parks, Recreation, and Community Services Department’s event will “commemorate the centuries-old holiday with dance performances; arts and crafts; food available for purchase; and ‘ofrendas,’ altars honoring the lives of the deceased.”
+This is a free event.

 Día de los Muertos